Herding stochastic autonomous agents via local control rules and online global target selection strategies: Herder dynamics and control rules

 where $\theta^{(1)}(t)$ is the angular position of the leader at time $t$.
-Then, all the other \emph{follower} herders ($j=2,\dots,N_H$), in ascending order, select their targets as the agents farthest from $\mathcal{G}$ such that
+Then, all the other \emph{follower} herders ($j=2,\dots,N_H$), in ascending order, select their targets as the passive agent farthest from $\mathcal{G}$ such that

 with $\zeta^{(j)} = {2 \pi}(j-1)/{{N}_H}$.
-As the leader chases the selected target and moves in the plane, the partition described above changes dynamically so that a different circular sector with \emph{constant} angular width $2\pi/N_H\,\mathrm{rad}$ is assigned to each follower at each time instant.
+As the leader chases the selected target and moves in the plane, the partition described above changes dynamically so that a different circular sector with \emph{constant} angular width $2\pi/N_H\,\mathrm{rad}$ is assigned to each follower at any time instant.
 In Fig.~\ref{fig:search_DF} the case is depicted for $N_H=3$ in which the sector $(\theta^{(1)}- \frac{\pi}{3}, \theta^{(1)}+ \frac{\pi}{3}]$ is assigned to the leader herder while the rest of the plane is assigned equally to the other two herders.

-\paragraph{Dynamic peer-to-peer target selection strategy} At the beginning of the trial herders are labelled from $1$ to $N_H$ as in the previous strategy.
-Denoting as $\zeta_j^+(t)$ the angular difference between the positions of herder $j$ and herder $(j+1)\, \mathrm{mod}\, N_H$ at time $t$, and as $\zeta_j^-(t)$ that between herder $j$ and herder $(j+N_H-1)\, \mathrm{mod}\, N_H$ at time $t$, then herder $j$ selects the farthest target from $\mathcal{G}$ whose angular position is such that
+\paragraph{Dynamic peer-to-peer (P2P) target selection strategy} At the beginning of the trial herders are labelled from $1$ to $N_H$ as in the previous strategy.
+Denoting as $\zeta_j^+(t)$ the angular difference between the positions of herder $j$ and herder $(j+1)\, \mathrm{mod}\, N_H$ at time $t$, and as $\zeta_j^-(t)$ that between herder $j$ and herder $(j+N_H-1)\, \mathrm{mod}\, N_H$ at time $t$, then herder $j$ selects the farthest \target{} agent from $\mathcal{G}$ whose angular position is such that

 Unlike the previous case, now the width of the circular sector assigned to each herder is also dynamically changing as it depends on the relative angular positions of the herders in the plane.